contactandyc/another-c-library/website/ebook/9-pool/index.md

 #endif
 ```

-The above code has two basic cases:  one where _AC_DEBUG_MEMORY_ is defined, and the other where it is not (#else).
+The above code has two basic cases: one where \_AC\_DEBUG\_MEMORY\_ is defined, and the other where it is not (#else).
 It may be easier to break this into a couple of steps.

-1.  convert the init function to be prefixed with an underscore
+1. Convert the init function to be prefixed with an underscore

 ```c
 ac_pool_t *ac_pool_init(size_t size);